embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 arduino-cli core update-index
 ```

 Then you need to install the core relevant for your board.
-Right now, we don't know what is the core id that we need.
+Right now, we don't know which core id we need,
-So let's peek what we can choose:
+so let's see what we can choose:
 ```
 $ arduino-cli core search
 Downloading index: package_index.tar.bz2 downloaded